“Raise your arm if you believe you are a better than average listener?”

 Primarily, we make the mistake of believing that listening and hearing is the same thing.
 In addition, living in a fast-paced, multi distracting society, we feel we have little or no time to be fully present enough to deeply listen to another person.

 A typical response is that listening and hearing is the same thing.

 Unless you are audibly impaired we can all hear, yet only a few choose to listen.

 Hearing is passive, it is an ability, it happens without our thinking.
 For example, someone calls your name out across a noisy room, you hear it, a train passes whilst you are sleeping, you hear it, until you get used to it.
 We hear everything

 Listening is active; it is a skill, even though it looks like you’re not doing anything.
 You have to decide to listen, to pay attention; you have to be a listener.
 Research shows that when speakers feel they are being heard, they are more likely to like and trust them.

 One of the simple ways I choose to remember the difference is, “We hear from”, and, “We listen to”.

 “We hear from”, means we don’t have to do anything to hear them.

 “We listen to”, means we have to choose to listen to the person speaking.

 How many times do we tune out, barely even hearing, let alone listening, to our work colleague, our partner, and our children?
-How many times do we try and listen on more than one thing or person?
+How many times do we try to listen to more than one thing or one person?